rfeinman/SK-regularization/README.md

     python silhouettes_phase2.py --mode=<reg mode> --alpha=<reg weight>.

 where `<reg mode>` is one of either `l2` or `sk` and, and `<reg weight>` is a float specifying how much to weight regularization vs. classification loss.
 With parameter `--mode=sk` you will apply SK-reg, using the Gaussian covariance matrices acquired from phase 1.
 With parameter `--mode=l2` you will apply baseline L2 regularization.
-The optimal regularization weights for l2 and sk, determined via validated grid-search, are 4.29 and 2.57, respectively.
+The optimal regularization weights for `l2` and `sk`, determined via validated grid-search, are 4.29 and 2.57, respectively.

 ### Phase 2 Tiny Imagenet training